Oil tanker explodes in Sierra Leone, killing at least 92

 The explosion took place late Friday after a bus struck the tanker in Wellington, a suburb just to the east of Freetown.

 The mortuary at Connaught Hospital reported 92 bodies had been brought in by Saturday morning.
-About 30 severely burned victims were not expected to survive, according to staff member Foday Musa.
+About 30 severely burned victims were not expected to survive, according to Foday Musa, a staff member in the intensive care unit.

 Video obtained by The Associated Press of the explosion’s aftermath showed a giant fireball burning in the night sky as some survivors with severe burns cried out in pain.
 Charred remains of the victims lay strewn at the scene awaiting transport to mortuaries.